-The King's College leases apartments in the areas surrounding the College.
-One and two bedroom apartments, as well as single dormitory-style units, are available to students on an as-available basis.
+The King's College leases apartments in various areas throughout the City.
+Studio and one bedroom apartments, as well as single dormitory-style units, are available to students on an as-available basis.
 First priority is given to full-time students.
 Housing contracts are for one school year unless otherwise stipulated.
 Once students sign a housing contract, they are responsible for the full cost of their apartment for the entire year without exception; this includes withdrawal for academic or health reasons.
 Please contact the Director of Student Life for availability.